We teach group, private and semi-private dance classes in Toronto, in variety of dance styles.

 Milonga – fastest of all, done to a very characteristic fast rhythmic Milonga music.
 Not to be mistaken with a ”Milonga” – a name for a Tango dance event – an evening of dancing, during which everybody dances different kinds of Tango.

 Practical approach to Dancing in a Latin Night club.
-During levels one and two you’ll learn absolute basics you need to know to survive in a Latin club.
-Mix of Salsa on 1 in a linear and a Cali (circular) form, basics of Merengue, basics of Bachata is what you need, before you hit the floor at a Latin Dance Club.
+During first levels you’ll learn absolute basics you need to know to survive in a Latin club.
+Mix of Salsa on 1 in a linear form and Cali (circular) form, basics of Merengue, basics of Bachata is what you need, before you hit the floor at a Latin Dance Club.